fiinz/DJD_IA/README.md

 # 1920_DJD_IA

+This repository contains all the resolutions for the exercices proposed during the classes.

-All the solutions are intended to be the most comprehensive for begginers.
+Please note taht all the solutions are intended to be the most comprehensive possible for begginers.

-Resolutions for the exercices proposed during the classes.
+To test these solutions you can create a new console project and replacing the program class code.